 Library volunteers do many and varied tasks that suit their time and talent.
 Their contributions to the library are immeasurable and are so appreciated by the library staff.

-Both state (NH RSA 275.42-I; NH RSA 279:1X; and NH LAB 803.05 Exemption) and federal law (29 CFR 553.100-.106) state that a volunteer cannot take the place of a paid worker who is already employed by the library.
-It is our library’s policy not to allow any volunteer to complete a task that is in a paid staff member’s job description.
+Both state (NH RSA 275.42-I; NH RSA 279:1X; and NH LAB 803.05 Exemption) and federal law (29 CFR 553.100-.106) state that a volunteer cannot take the place of a paid worker who the library already employs.
+Our library’s policy is not to allow any volunteer to complete a task in a paid staff member’s job description.